 - Heat non-stick pan on medium heat.
 If using normal pan, grease pan with a little butter or oil.

-- Use a ¼ cup to scoop the batter and pour onto pan.
-When the pancake starts to form bubbles on the top layer, gentlly use a spatula (preferly silicon) to loose the bottom and flip over.
+- Use a about ¼ cup (or less) to scoop the batter and slowly pour onto pan.
+When the pancake is set on and starts to form bubbles on the top layer, gentlly use a spatula (preferly silicon) to loose the bottom and flip over.
 (Note: Be careful when flipping because the batter is very soft and the pancake might break).
 Continue with balance of batter.

 - Serve warm.